CIHR English Style Guide

 CIHR Institute of Human Development, Child and Youth Health (CIHR-IHDCYH)

-The CIHR Institute of Human Development, Child and Youth Health (CIHR-IHDCYH) invests in research that promotes the best health for all Canadians, from the very start of life.
-By supporting research to improve reproductive, child, and youth health outcomes, IHDCYH helps young Canadians and families achieve their full potential for ideal growth and development. www.cihr-irsc.gc.ca/e/8688.html
+The Institute of Human Development, Child and Youth Health (IHDCYH) supports research that ensures the best start in life for all Canadians and the achievement of their potential for optimal growth and development.

 CIHR Institute of Infection and Immunity (CIHR-III)

-The CIHR Institute of Infection and Immunity (CIHR-III) invests in research on infectious diseases and the body's immune system.
-Through this research, III addresses a wide range of health concerns related to infection and immunity, including disease prevention and treatment, as well as public health promotion. www.cihr-irsc.gc.ca/e/13533.html
+The Institute of Infection and Immunity (III) supports research and helps to build research capacity in the areas of infectious disease and the body's immune system.
+Through the Institute's programs, researchers address a wide range of health concerns related to infection and immunity including disease mechanisms, disease prevention and treatment, and health promotion through public policy.

 CIHR Institute of Musculoskeletal Health and Arthritis (CIHR-IMHA)

 The Institute of Musculoskeletal Health and Arthritis (IMHA) is mandated to provide research leadership related to: active living, mobility and the wide range of conditions related to bones, joints, muscles, connective tissue, skin as well as the mouth, teeth and craniofacial region.